 Many media players support streaming to a Google Chromecast (making it ideal for use as a stripped down media center).
 Meanwhile, one of the most popular media players for desktop computers is the VLC Media Player, a versatile tool in many other areas.

 Want to stream videos from your PC to a Chromecast using VLC?
 Here’s what you need to do…

 Time to Prepare

 If you want to stream video from the VLC Media Player to your TV via a Chromecast, you’ll need to ensure you have the following:

 - Google Chromecast.

 - Strong signal/proximity to your wireless router.

 Simply download the version of VLC that matches your PC’s architecture, and install it.
 You’ll also need to ensure your Chromecast is connected to your TV, and be powered on.
-Check our guide to setting up your Chromecast for tips and tricks if you run into any trouble.
+Check our beginner’s guide to the Chromecast for tips and tricks if you run into any trouble.